benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ---
 title: Intro to GitHub for non-technical roles
 description: GitHub isn't just for software developers.
 If you're in a non-technical role, you can use GitHub to follow along, collaborate with your team, track your work, and share information.
-This guide is will help you get confidently started with GitHub.
+This guide will help you get  started confidently with GitHub.
 ---

 ## What is GitHub?